Interested in a hands-on learning experience for developing LLM applications?

 Organizations will be able to use data lakes to generate a variety of insights, such as reporting on historical data and machine learning, where models are created to predict outcomes and provide several recommended actions to obtain the best conclusion.

-Insights of data warehouse
+Insights of Data Warehouse

 A data warehouse is a database designed for the analysis of relational data from corporate applications and transactional systems.
 The results of rapid SQL queries are often utilized for operational reporting and analysis; thus, the data structure and schema are set in advance to optimize for this.